 is Your External Hard Drive Disconnecting Mac or MacBook or Mac Mini M1?
-Installed MacOS Monterey or Big Sur or Earlier macOS.
+Installed MacOS Ventura, Monterey or Big Sur or Earlier macOS.
 Several users are reporting the issue with Mac, MacBook Disconnecting External HDD or SSD automatically.
 In this article, I help the problem with the Mac Software issue, Hardware Issue, or Wrong settings and customizations.
 And you have to wait for a long while transferring files to external HHD or External SSD.
 Sometimes, you will get corrupted copied files in External Drive or SSD.
 That’s Annoying.
 Also, Get the solution for the Auto Eject hard Disk issue on Mac.

 This fix is helpful for the iMac, Mac Mini, MacBook Pro, MacBook Air models.

 External HDD/SSD Drive Keeps Disconnecting From Mac, MacBook